New calls for Muscat to resign over journalist's murder

 Already a member?

-They have 48 hours to charge him, but the arrest itself substantiated suspicion that two of Muscat's top officials may have been involved.
+They have 48 hours to charge him, but the arrest itself gave weight to suspicion that two of Muscat's top officials may have been involved.

 Fenech was the clandestine owner of a Dubai-based firm called 17 Black, according to an earlier investigation by the Reuters news agency.